Flipping Websites: How to Make Money Buying and Selling Online Assets

 Flipping websites is a very real business venture.

 Some people like to refer to flipping websites as buying and selling “virtual real estate”.
-While there are some similarities between the fixing and flipping aspect of real estate, buying and selling websites for profit brings it’s own set of unique opportunities and challenges.
+While there are some similarities between the fixing and flipping aspect of real estate, buying and selling websites for profit brings its own set of unique opportunities and challenges.

-Like any type of business or investing in the stock market, the process and outcomes can vary greatly from tiny sites to extremely large sites, or very small earning sites to exceptionally profitable sites.
+Like any type of business or investing in the stock market, the process and outcomes can vary greatly from tiny sites to extremely large sites or very small earning sites to exceptionally profitable sites.

-Today, I’m going to give you the ultimate crash course on what website flipping is all about (including the risks involved) and then the best place to look for sites to buy and the optimal marketplaces to sell your sites.
+Today, I'm going to give you the ultimate crash course on what website flipping is all about (including the risks involved) and then the best place to look for sites to buy and the optimal marketplaces to sell your sites.
 In short, I'm going to show you how to make money flipping websites.

 - What is Flipping Websites?